WWCQ

-WWCQ (107.9 FM, "Classic Rock 107.9") is a commercial radio station in Chiefland, Florida, broadcasting to the Gainesville-Ocala radio market.
+WWCQ (107.9 FM, "Classic Rock 107.9") is a commercial radio station licensed to Chiefland, Florida, United States, broadcasting to the Gainesville-Ocala radio market.
 WWCQ airs a classic rock format and is owned by Suncoast Radio.
-The studios are in Palm Harbor, shared with sister stations WLQH 940 AM and WZCC 1240 AM.

-WWCQ is a Class A FM station.
-It has an effective radiated power (ERP) of 6,000 watts.
-The transmitter tower is off Old Fannin Road near U.S. Route 19 in Chiefland.
+The studios are in Palm Harbor and the transmitter is sited off Old Fannin Road near U.S. Route 19 in Chiefland.